Shubodh/RIO10/README.md

 ### Shubodh-Documentation-For-Evaluation

+Use `bulk_run_full_eval_code.py` for running the below 3 steps in ONE GO!!!

-1. First add your pose prediction file to data/predictions and rename it appropriately.
+1. First add your pose prediction file to `data/predictions/<folder_name>` and rename it as one of `RIO_scene0X_hloc_d2net_NN_mutual_skip10.txt` appropriately.
+Or use `bulk_copy_prediction_txt.py` for bulk copy.
+2.0.
+First check if your GT depth img files are correct.
+You may have updated them but forgot to update it here locally.
-2. Generate error file from prediction file: Use the script `evaluate.py` in parent folder or `./src/eval/build/eval_sampling10_scene0X data/ data/predictions/RIO_scene0X_hloc_d2net_NN_mutual_skip10.txt data/errors/RIO_scene0X_hloc_d2net_NN_mutual_skip10.txt`
+2. Generate error file from prediction file: Use the script `evaluate.py` (for bulk run) in parent folder or `./src/eval/build/eval_sampling10_scene0X data/ data/predictions/RIO_scene0X_hloc_d2net_NN_mutual_skip10.txt data/errors/RIO_scene0X_hloc_d2net_NN_mutual_skip10.txt`
-3. python plot_scene0X.py --data_path ../data/ --type 2 --config ../config_graphVPR_sampling10_scene09.json --scene_id 09
+3. (See bash_plot_scene0X.py for bulk) python plot_scene0X.py --data_path ../data/ --type 2 --config ../config_graphVPR_sampling10_scene09.json --scene_id 09
 3=.
 May need to refer to stats_xyz.txt in case something looks off.

+In case GT changes or other fundamental changes:
+0.1.
+Change commented out lines in CMakeLists.txt (#) and main.cpp (//) and then run make inside build folder to build new executable for new GT.
+Then use this executable in above 2. command.

 ### Dataset Overview